Symptoms of Thoracic Endo:

 During my first excision surgery in 2016, Dr. Sinervo was able to spot some diaphragmatic endo by surprise, as I was experiencing no symptoms.
 To completely excise thoracic endometriosis, a thoracic surgeon must assist and perform video-assisted thoracoscopic surgery (VATS) with relatively small incisions through the side of the chest.
 Because of this, we were not able to investigate further and hoped that symptoms would never occur.
 I wasn’t too worried about it.

 Unfortunately, about six months later I started experiencing soreness in my neck, which escalated into sharp shoulder pains and trouble breathing.
-I had no idea what was going on.
-I got massages every week thinking it was tight muscles.
-But eventually it became severe, while on my honeymoon, where I experienced stabbing shoulder pains and trouble breathing.
-Luckily, we called Dr. Sinervo to ask his opinion and he suspected ongoing thoracic endometriosis.
+I had no idea what was going on at first.
+I even saw an orthopedic thinking I tore something in my shoulder.
+Then I got massages every week thinking it was possibly muscular.
+Eventually it became severe, while on my honeymoon, where I experienced almost constant stabbing shoulder pains and trouble breathing.
+Luckily, we called Dr. Sinervo to ask his opinion and he suspected ongoing thoracic endometriosis & recommended surgery.

 On Jan 18th, 2018 I underwent a second excision surgery with him, this time VATS to remove thoracic endo.
 I am 8 weeks post-op and I am feeling so much better!